 Start: Apex Park, Stratford

 Getting there: Travel via Monash Freeway (M1) and Princes Highway (A1) to Stratford approximately 230km east of Melbourne.
 The ride starts in Apex Park, which is on the right just across the Avon River Bridge on the way into town.
-V/Line also runs a regular train service to Bairnsdale from Melbourne, stopping at Stratford.
+V/Line also runs a regular train service to Bairnsdale from Melbourne, stopping at Stratford, and there are also V/Line services to and from Traralgon.